Vishwajith-K/gist/README.md

 -----

-### Preprocessor is most-ly find & replace right, so what if I define a macro whose name is a C keyword?
+Preprocessor is most-ly find & replace right, so what if I define a macro whose name is a C keyword?

+Ans - Yes.
+It can be useful in testing something or someone's code.
+Let's say you asked people to write a `sizeof` simulation code.
+You don't need to look at code just compile it by defining `sizeof` as nothing (gcc provides an option -D) and there-by you may expect an error if they have used sizeof; as sizeof would get replaced with nothing and if the code says `sizeof(datatype)`, it would be `datatype`.

 -----